spilin/mincer/README.md

     employees = EmployeesListQuery.new(Employee, {'pattern' => 'whatever'})

-This will use `simple_search`, and if it will return no entries Mincer will run `fuzzy_search`.
+It will use `simple_search`, and if it will return no entries Mincer will run `fuzzy_search`.
 For more details on what is the difference between them, plese look refer to `textacular` github [page](https://github.com/textacular/textacular).

 <a name="json"/>
 ### JSON generation

 Mincer allowes you to dump query result to JSON using [Postgres JSON Functions](http://www.postgresql.org/docs/9.3/static/functions-json.html)
-Didn't had time to do benchmarks - but its' extremely fast.
+Didn't had time to do benchmarking, but it's extremely fast.

 Pros: